Skip to Content

 The Rhaphidophora Hayi does best in rich, well-draining, airy soil.
 An aroid mixture is your best bet because it will hold moisture without becoming soggy and heavy.
 A dense soil without proper drainage will most certainly cause root rot.

-You might be wondering, if this is a climbing plant, why does it need soil?
+You might be wondering—if this is a climbing plant, why does it need soil?
 It only becomes epiphytic once it reaches a tree, until that point, it takes its nutrients and water from soil.
-However, some people skip the soil altogether and grow Hayi on a moss board, which will give your plant the nutrients it needs without ever planting it in a pot.
+However, some people skip the soil altogether and grow Hayi on a moss board, which will give your plant the support it needs without ever planting it in a pot.

 Rhaphidophora Hayi plant climbing a wooden board